 Academic IELTS - 6.5 or better with a minimum of 6.0 in the writing band, or equivalent (for students whose first language is not English).
 More information is available in the English Proficiency section of this website.

-For on-campus and online program fees for domestic and international students, please visit our Tuition Fees webpage.
+For more details, please visit our Tuition Fees webpage.